michaelgrosner/tribeca/HOWTO.md

   * `AK-47` - Same as `Boomberang` but allows multiple orders at the same time in both sides.
 To avoid old trades, on every new trade Tribeca will cancel all previous trades if those are worst.

-* `bullets` - maximum amount of trades placed in each side
+* `bullets` - maximum amount of trades placed in each side (only affects `AK-47`)

 * `magazine`

-  * `Slow` - Tribeca will not try to make forced orders, only will place orders like in `Boomerang`, but allowing multiple at once.
+  * `Slow` - Tribeca will not try to make forced orders, only will place orders like in `Boomerang`, but allowing multiple at once and canceling the worsts.

-  * `Fast` - Tribeca will force orders until have as much consecutive `bullets` as configured.
-Increasing/decreasing price by 0.01 from the best matching `width`.
+  * `Fast` - Force orders (ncrease/decrease price by 0.01 from the best matching `width`) until have as much concurrent `bullets` as configured, then place new orders as in `Slow`.

-  * `Ludicrous` - Tribeca will fire as much `bullets` as configured and cancel them as soon as possible, and repeat the process again forever (be aware: it may effectively consume all possible CPU/RAM/Network).
+  * `Ludicrous` - Same as `Fast` but after fire as much `bullets` as configured, cancel them as soon as possible, and repeat the process again forever as in `Fast` (be aware: it may effectively consume all possible CPU/RAM/Network).

 * `pingAt` (note: Pongs are always placed in both sides)